AI context

-To use MCP resources from your IDE, your AI coding assistant must be connected to the Atono MCP server.
+To use AI context from your IDE, your AI coding assistant must be connected to the Atono MCP server.

-In the Atono web application, MCP resources (if available) are accessible from the details panel of a backlog item.
+In the Atono web application, AI context (if available) is accessible from the details panel of a backlog item.

 - Open a backlog item (story or bug).

-- In the details panel, select MCP resources.
+- In the details panel, select AI context.

 What’s included